Code-Institute-Submissions/MS2-Project-1/README.md

 1. Bootstrap 4.1.3:
     * Bootstrap was used to assist with the responsiveness and styling of the website.
-2. Hover.css:
+2. Photoshop:
-    * Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+    * Photoshop was used to create the picture on the devices.
 3. Google Fonts:
     * Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
-4. Font Awesome:
+4. GitHub:
-    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    * GitHub is used to store the projects code after being pushed from Git.
 5. Git:
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-6. GitHub:
-    * GitHub is used to store the projects code after being pushed from Git.
-7. Photoshop:
-    * Photoshop was used to create the picture on the devices.

 ---